 There is no shortage of dive centers to facilitate your marine adventures.
 Dive St. Lucia, in Rodney Bay, is a state-of-the-art, purpose-built, full-service facility with classrooms, a training pool, and a pair of snazzy, 30-passenger dive boats.
 Several large resorts also have onsite dive shops that offer day trips, courses, and certifications.

 INSIDER TIPSnorkelers find plenty to see, too, whether swimming off the beach or tagging along on a dive trip.

 Jump Up on Friday Night

-The Gros Islet Jump Up (street party) is the place to be on Friday night.
-Giant speakers set up on the village’s main street blast Caribbean music all night long.
-On the side streets, villagers barbecue chicken and fish—and also sell beverages.
+One of the most fun things to do in St. Lucia on a Friday night is attending the Gros Islet Street Party, the island’s most popular “Jump-Up”.
+From sunset until the wee hours, this is the place to be on Fridays when giant speakers set up on the village’s main street blast Caribbean sounds—from calypso to reggae, soca, and zouk—and much revelry ensues fuelled by ice-cold Piton beers, rum punch, and other island libations.
+On the side streets, villagers barbecue chicken and fish and also sell beverages.
 Tourists and locals alike join in the fun—and, of course, the dancing.

 INSIDER TIPDon’t worry about getting back to your hotel…your taxi driver will arrange a pick-up time.

 Head for the Fish Fry